moderepo/sensor-cloud-eval/README.md

 <img align="right" src="https://github.com/moderepo/sensor-cloud-eval/blob/master/sceval_frontend/src/common_images/mode-logo.png">

-Sensor Cloud Eval is a **TSX version** of MODE's Sensor Cloud, developed to be used as an evaluation kit by business partners and app developers. :computer:
+Sensor Cloud Eval is a **TSX version** of MODE's Sensor Cloud, developed to be used as an evaluation kit by business partners and app developers.

 ## Contents